Logic: Classical

+Classical logic is distinct from traditional or Aristotelian logic.
+It encompasses propositional logic and first-order logic.
+It is "classical" in the sense that it is based on basic logical intuitions shared by most logicians.
+These intuitions include the law of excluded middle, the double negation elimination, the principle of explosion, and the bivalence of truth.
+It was originally developed to analyze mathematical arguments and was only later applied to other fields as well.
+Because of this focus on mathematics, it does not include logical vocabulary relevant to many other topics of philosophical importance.
+Examples of concepts it overlooks are the contrast between necessity and possibility and the problem of ethical obligation and permission.
+Similarly, it does not address the relations between past, present, and future.
+Such issues are addressed by extended logics.
+They build on the basic intuitions of classical logic and expand it by introducing new logical vocabulary.
+This way, the exact logical approach is applied to fields like ethics or epistemology that lie beyond the scope of mathematics.

 Propositional logic

 Propositional logic comprises formal systems in which formulae are built from atomic propositions using logical connectives.
 For instance, propositional logic represents the conjunction of two atomic propositions $P$ and $Q$ as the complex formula $P \land Q$.
 Unlike predicate logic where terms and predicates are the smallest units, propositional logic takes full propositions with truth values as its most basic component.
-Thus, propositional logics can only represent logical relationships that arise from the way complex propositions are built from simpler ones; it cannot represent inferences that results from the inner structure of a proposition.
+Thus, propositional logics can only represent logical relationships that arise from the way complex propositions are built from simpler ones.
+But it cannot represent inferences that result from the inner structure of a proposition.

 First-order logic

 First-order logic includes the same propositional connectives as propositional logic but differs from it because it articulates the internal structure of propositions.
 This happens through devices such as singular terms, which refer to particular objects, predicates, which refer to properties and relations, and quantifiers, which treat notions like "some" and "all".
 For example, to express the proposition "this raven is black", one may use the predicate $B$ for the property "black" and the singular term $r$ referring to the raven to form the expression $B(r)$.
 To express that some objects are black, the existential quantifier $\exists$ is combined with the variable $x$ to form the proposition $\exists x B(x)$.
 First-order logic contains various rules of inference that determine how expressions articulated this way can form valid arguments, for example, that one may infer $\exists x B(x)$ from $B(r)$.

-The development of first-order logic is usually attributed to Gottlob Frege.
-The analytical generality of first-order logic allowed the formalization of mathematics, drove the investigation of set theory, and allowed the development of Alfred Tarski's approach to model theory.
-It provides the foundation of modern mathematical logic.

 Extended

+Extended logics are logical systems that accept the basic principles of classical logic.
+They introduce additional symbols and principles to apply it to fields like metaphysics, ethics, and epistemology.